 There are several options for burn dressings.
 Some are impregnated with antimicrobials (eg, silver).
 Most are a form of gauze, but there are biosynthetic dressings with some of the characteristics of skin that adhere to the wound and can be left in place for extended periods of time.
 Some are typically used over a layer of antimicrobial cream or ointment, whereas those containing an antimicrobial are not.
 In all cases, dressings should be sterile and have an absorptive layer sufficient for the amount of exudate expected.

-Consider applying a layer of antibiotic cream or ointment such bacitracin or mupirocin directly to all wounds except for 1st-degree or superficial burns.
-Silver sulfadiazine, once a mainstay of topical burn treatment, is no longer recommended because it is no better than other topical antibiotic preparations and may impair wound healing (1 Reference Burn wounds typically need debridement and/or dressing.
+Consider applying a layer of antibiotic cream or ointment such as bacitracin or mupirocin directly to all wounds except 1st-degree or superficial burns.
+Silver sulfadiazine, once a mainstay of topical burn treatment, is no longer recommended because it is no better than other topical antibiotic preparations and may impair wound healing.
+However, it is sometimes still used for partial thickness burns (1 Reference Burn wounds typically need debridement and/or dressing.
 Debridement (removal of nonviable tissue) and wound dressings are used to decrease the risk of infection and provide comfort in minor... read more ).

 Cover the wound surface.
 There are many commercial dressings available but a fine-mesh gauze or commercial nonadherent gauze is appropriate.

 Cover and pad the wound with loose gauze fluffs.
 If fingers and toes are involved, pad the web spaces and the digits individually and separate them with strips of gauze.
 Wrap the entire dressing with an absorbent, slightly elastic material.

 Provide analgesics to take at home.

 Instruct the patient to elevate an affected limb to prevent swelling, which may cause delayed healing or infection.